 We believe the time is right to reintroduce progressive but tightly controlled visitor access policies that are in line with Australian Health Protection Principal Committee (AHPPC) advice in minimising the impact of COVID-19.
 We must remain cautious and as such reserve the right to change our visitor policy at any time.

 Our COVID-19 Emergency Response Plan outlines a proactive 3-tier system that introduces different restrictions during each phase.
 Movements become more limited as we escalate which is key to minimising the risk of transmission.
-We are now at Level 2 which is why we have introduced further limits on visitation.

-This system is designed specifically with the aim of, (a) initially preventing entry of the virus, and, (b) should the virus come into the home then containing the spread
+This system is designed specifically with the aim of, (a) initially preventing entry of the virus, and, (b) should the virus come into the home then containing the spread.

 Our policies and procedures are continually updated to reflect the latest guidelines from the Communicable Diseases Network Australia (CDNA), around managing COVID-19.
 We have confidence in our ability to manage any form of outbreaks in our Homes, consistent with our Infection Prevention and Control Policies and Practices.